-Line 17-Credits and payments.
+Line 17.
+Credits and payments.
 No credits or payments are allowed other than those on lines 17a through 17e.

-Line 18-Estimated tax penalty.
+Line 18.
+Estimated tax penalty.
 A fund that does not make estimated tax payments when due may be subject to an underpayment penalty for the period of underpayment.
-Generally, a fund is subject to the penalty if its tax is \$500 or more, and it did not timely pay the smaller of (a) 100% of its tax liability or (b) 100% of its prior year's tax.
+Generally, a fund is subject to the penalty if its tax liability is \$500 or more, and it did not timely pay the smaller of:

+• Its current year tax liability or

+Its prior year's tax.

 See section 6655 for details and exceptions, including special rules for large funds.

-Use Form 2220, Underpayment of Estimated Tax by Corporations, to see if the fund owes a penalty.
+Use Form 2220, Underpayment of Estimated Tax by Corporations, to see if the fund owes a penalty and to figure the amount of the penalty.
 Generally, the fund does not have to file this form because the IRS can figure the amount of any penalty and bill the fund for it.

-If you attach Form 2220, be sure to check the box on line 18 and enter the amount of any penalty on that line.
+If Form 2220 is attached, check the box on line 18 and enter the amount of any penalty on that line.